A few years ago, my daughter was in tears when I picked her up from school.

 Children are so trusting.
 They are like sponges that absorb almost anything they are given, and this first information or knowledge stays with them forever.
 Train up a child in the way he should go: and when he is old, he will not depart from it, such is a wisdom from Solomon in the book of Proverbs.
 The thing is, this truth applies to both good (right) knowledge and bad (wrong) knowledge.
 That is why the media is so rampant with all kinds of content trying to get the minds of our children.
 What they feed on, or rather, we as parents and guardians allow them to feed on, shape their thinking and beliefs.

-Growing up, I experienced both eras when televisions were a rare sight as well as when the Internet was birthed.
-I was blessed that my childhood was mostly filled with playing with my cousins in nature, running, and exploring things, and not stuck in front of a screen most of the time.
-And although I was the only girl, and we climbed up things unfit for girls in my time, tree, cabinet, and all, I believed with all my heart that I was a princess.
-Whether it was from a princess movie I watched or something my parent told me, I cannot remember, but that never left me.
+Growing up, I experienced both eras when televisions were a rare sight as well as when the Internet was made as a free resource (read: free wifi).
+I was blessed that my childhood was mostly filled with playing with my cousins outdoor, running, and exploring things, and not stuck in front of a screen most of the time.
+Growing up doing mostly boyish activities with my cousins like climbing up cabinets and trees, as well as finding worms, it was interesting that I somehow believed in my heart that I was a princess.

-Not until decades later, when my knowledge of who I am in Christ increased.
-I learned that my faith in Jesus had changed everything.
+Decades later, when my knowledge of who I am in Christ increased, I learned that my faith in Jesus had changed everything, that being in Christ makes me a real princess.
 It was not just a matter of not ended up in hell and I would go to heaven one day.
-But I understood why the cross is the power of God unto salvation.
-It is about what happened at the cross and what happened when someone receives the salvation in Jesus Christ, His faith and His sacrifice.
+I began to understand why the cross is the power of God unto salvation, I started to see what happened at the cross and what happened when someone receives the salvation in Jesus Christ.

 The Power of the Cross

-I am now a new creation, resurrected as one with Christ, what He is I am.
-We know that God is the King of all, with Christ as His Heir.
-Now that we are saved in Christ, the Bible says we are made children of God Most High, heirs of God, and co-heirs with Christ (Romans 8:14-17).
-So if God is the King of all and we are His children, that makes us princes and princesses.
+We become a new creation, resurrected with Christ, one with Him: what He is we are.
+We are now children of God Most High, heirs of God, and co-heirs with Christ (Romans 8:14-17).
+God is the King of all and we are His children, princes and princesses.
 The Bible even calls us kings.
 I explained it in detail in the Queen article.

-We might not be dressed in purple and wearing crowns now, or drenched in luxury as the royalties in this world are, but the truth is we are the real royalty, the real royal family, and we are part of this family.
+We might not be dressed in purple and wearing crowns now, but the truth is we are the real royalty, members of the royal family of the household of God our Father.
 In God’s eyes, we are kings, queens, princes, and princesses.
 Our mark of royalty is mercy and kindness, as Jesus shares in Luke 6:35.

 My prayer and blessing to you is that you would share this truth too with your young girls, princesses in Christ, in your life.
-Contrary to what most believe, this truth is not too hard for them to understand, no, they are the best recipients Jesus said, because as children their faith is the strongest, and they believe easily.
 As we plant our daughters in the truth of the cross, we shall reap godly queens who will flourish in Godly purpose one day and bringing the kingdom of Heaven into the earth, being fruitful in every good work to the glory of God our Father and of Jesus Christ our Lord.
 Amen.

 Premium fine bone china royal crown designs collection unique christian gift